traditionally dutch! Dutch kissing couple

 the origin of the DUTCH KISSING COUPLE

-There is surprisingly little documented information about the exact origin of the traditional Dutch kissing couple.
-The figures are often described as two young farmer or village children, dressed in traditional regional folk costumes traditionally worn in Dutch villages such as Volendam and Marken, just north of Amsterdam.
+There is surprisingly little information about the exact origins of the Dutch kissing couple.
+The figures usually represent two young village children wearing traditional Dutch clothing from places such as Volendam and Marken, two historic fishing villages located north of Amsterdam.

 Woordenschat